 The gas supply was fed to the experiment by means of a high pressure hose (1/4") via an electrically controlled solenoid "release" valve, located just upstream of the release nozzle.
-Prior to a dispersion test, this gas line was pressurised to the desired dispersion line pressure and the actual gas release controlled automatically by the test sequence control and data acquisition system, which opened and closed this "release" valve.
-Also, for the test D27, the gas tested was pure H2.
+Prior to a dispersion test, this gas line was pressurised to the desired dispersion line pressure and the actual gas release controlled automatically by the test sequence control and data acquisition system, which opened and closed this "release" valve according to the desired release duration.